Harry Edison: Biography

 Edison spent thirteen years with Basie until the band was temporarily disbanded in 1950.
 Edison thereafter pursued a varied career as leader of his own groups, traveling with Jazz at the Philharmonic and freelancing with other orchestras.
-In the early 1950s, he settled on the West Coast and became a highly sought-after studio musician, making important contributions to recordings by such artists as Billie Holiday, Frank Sinatra, Nat King Cole, Billy Daniels, Margaret Whiting, Bing Crosby and Ella Fitzgerald.
-He worked closely with the arranger Nelson Riddle, who gave Edison a microphone that was separate from the rest of the trumpet section.
+In the early 1950s, he settled on the West Coast and became a highly sought-after studio musician, making important contributions to recordings by such artists as Billie Holiday, Frank Sinatra, Nat King Cole, Billy Daniels, Margaret Whiting, Bing Crosby, and Ella Fitzgerald.
+In 1956, he recorded the first of three albums with Ben Webster.
+On Sinatra's albums, he worked closely with the arranger Nelson Riddle, who gave Edison a microphone that was separate from the rest of the trumpet section.
 He made use of a Harmon mute to improvise his solos and obbligatos.
-In 1956, he recorded the first of three albums with Ben Webster.
+As Will Friedwald wrote in his 2018 book Sinatra!
+The Song is You, "Edison in particular was a past master at saying an awful lot in a very few notes, and most of his parts on Sinatra records consist of merely an extremely well-placed handful of beeps."

-According to the Encyclopedia of Jazz in the Seventies, Edison in the 1960s and 1970s continued to work in many orchestras on television shows, including Hollywood Palace and The Leslie Uggams Show, specials with Frank Sinatra; prominently featured on the sound track and in the sound track album of the film Lady Sings the Blues.
+According to the Encyclopedia of Jazz in the Seventies, Edison in the 1960s and 1970s continued to work in many orchestras on television shows, including The Hollywood Palace and The Leslie Uggams Show, specials with Frank Sinatra; prominently featured on the soundtrack and in the soundtrack album of the film Lady Sings the Blues.
 From 1973, Edison acted as Musical Director for Redd Foxx on theatre dates, at concerts, and in Las Vegas.
 He appeared frequently in Europe and Japan until shortly before his death.
 He was the Los Angeles Jazz Society's first Tribute Honoree.

-Edison died of prostate cancer at his home in Columbus, Ohio at the age of 83.
+Edison died of prostate cancer at his home in Columbus, Ohio, at the age of 83.